bioinformatics-inca/clinical_impact_SRPK/README.md

-# SRPK at single-cell resolution and its clinical impact in melanoma patients
+# SRPK at single-cell resolution and its clinical impact in melanoma patients dnamag

 This repository contains scripts used to generate figures associated with the following study: "Impaired expression of serine/arginine protein kinase 2 (SRPK2) affects melanoma progression in mice".
 The data belong to the work of Jerby-Arnon et al (2018), and our aim was to analyze the role of SRPKs among the subcluster of malignant cells, more specifically a group of malignant cells with high expression of SRPK2 and its clinical impact on metastatic melanoma patients.